inytss/time-series/quiz.md

 ## Model Evaluation Quiz

-6. Based on the error result we have got, which of this following statement about model evaluation using error measure is TRUE?
+6. Based on the error result we have got, which of this following statement about model evaluation using error measure is **TRUE**?
  - [ ] using ARIMA model, the mean absolute of percentage error for each forecasting result is 11.6%
  - [ ] using Holt-Winters model, the mean absolute of percentage error for each forecasting result is around 11.6 theft event
  - [ ] the mean absolute of percentage error difference between ARIMA and Holt-Winters model by 1.1%

-# Model evaluation (Assumtion Checking)
+# Model Evaluation (Assumtion Checking)

 There are some assumptions we apply when we use time series analysis.
 These assumptions are used to make our model reliable enough to predict our real data.